Thank you for signing up for our Morocco Retreat!!

 You do not need a visa ahead of arrival, that will be granted upon arrival at the airport.

-We recommend starting to look for flights 4 months before our retreat but wait to purchase until around 3 months out.
-You tend to get the best prices at this time.
+We recommend starting to look for flights 4 months before our retreat.

 Majority of the flights will take you through a European country.
-This may change as more flights open up.
 The national carrier for Morocco is Royal Air Maroc.
-We have flown TAP(gives you free layover in Lisbon!) and then this past year we both flew Delta and United.
-We suggest investigating these and others since flight patterns and availability has changed since.
+We have flown TAP(gives you free layover in Lisbon!), British Airways, Delta and United.
+We suggest investigating these and others since flight patterns and availability is always changing.

 Val follows a blog called Maroc Mamma - it is full of great resources for traveling to Morocco, customs, things to do, recipes, etc. https://www.marocmama.com